pjborowiecki/ARKA-Veterinary-Clinic-Page-and-Appointment-Booking-System/README.md

 >
 > It uses new technologies (server actions, serverless database connection, etc. ), which are subject to change and may break your application.
 >
-> **Current version is not functional, so do not waste your time trying to run rhis project on your own.
+> **Current version is not functional, so do not waste your time trying to run this project on your own.
 However, a major update is expected to be delivered within the next few days, addressing all the functional issues and nearing the project to completion.**

 <br />